OpenAI Compatibility¶

 self.pipeline.add_component("llm", llm)

-def run_chat_completion(self, model: str, messages: List[dict], body: dict) -> str:
+def run_chat_completion(self, model: str, messages: list[dict], body: dict) -> str:

 question = get_last_user_message(messages)

-result = self.pipeline.run({"prompt_builder": {"query": question}})
+result = self.pipeline.run({"chat_prompt_builder": {"query": question}})

 return result["llm"]["replies"][0].content

-Advanced Streaming Pipeline¶
+Async Streaming Pipeline¶

-class AdvancedStreamingWrapper(BasePipelineWrapper):
+class AsyncStreamingWrapper(BasePipelineWrapper):

 def setup(self) -> None:

-from haystack.components.builders import PromptBuilder
+from haystack.components.builders import ChatPromptBuilder

 from haystack.components.generators.chat import OpenAIChatGenerator

-llm = OpenAIChatGenerator(
+llm = OpenAIChatGenerator(model="gpt-4o")

 self.pipeline.add_component("llm", llm)

-async def run_chat_completion_async(self, model: str, messages: List[dict], body: dict) -> AsyncGenerator:
+async def run_chat_completion_async(self, model: str, messages: list[dict], body: dict) -> AsyncGenerator:

 question = get_last_user_message(messages)